Anurag9000/Whatsapp_Chatter/README.md

   - Dry-run/preview/send all apply here as well.
   - Example: `python -m whatsapp_chatter.cli "<Contact Name>" --me "<Your Name>" --initiate --preview`

+- Last-only mode: add `--last-only` to ignore the full history and reply using only the last incoming message plus your context (and optional `--prompt`).
+  - Example: `python -m whatsapp_chatter.cli "<Contact Name>" --me "<Your Name>" --last-only`

 CLI Flags
 ---------
 - `--me`: Your name for the model context.